sagar-iitg/java-multithreading/README.md

 for example when you open a software (Paint, Excel , WebBrowser etc) - these are distinct process

-The Operating system assigns distinct registers, stack memory, and heap memory to every single process.
+The Operating system assigns distinct registers, stack memory, code segment, data segment and heap memory to every single process.

 In java we can create process with the ProcessBuilder class.